Compressed earth block: Development

-Disadvantages

-There is a wait-time required with this construction technique because after the blocks are pressed, materials must dry.
+The Mexican social enterprise Échale has provided 250,000 housing units, of which 30,000 are new homes, in 28 Mexican states. Échale used CSEB, which it called "Ecoblock", to construct walls.
+Earth blocks tend to lose strength and dimensional stability when coming in contact with water for a long period of time.
+In some cases, it may lead to the complete disintegration of the block.

 The mixture of the interlocking blocks must be consistent and just moist enough.
 If the mixture is too dry, it will collapse after it has been hydraulically pressed; but if the mixture has too much water, it cannot be solidified.

-There is also the risk of erosion from weather conditions such as wind or rain that could threaten the stability of the blocks.
-Reinforcement using plaster might be required to ensure that the wall is durable in weather conditions such as rain and wind.
+Workforce trained to produce and construct interlocking blocks is limited.